 Disposal and/or reallocation of assets needs to be managed with the same diligence as the acquisition process.
-Before any disposal and/or reallocation of assets reference must be made to the Council's Disposal Strategy.
+Before any disposal and/or reallocation of assets reference must be made to the Council's Disposal Strategy and/or Constitution.
 The Council has a duty of care regarding the disposal of equipment where environmental issues are appropriate.